KishoreV17/KishoreV17.github.io/index.md

 **Hope i am doing things ryt**.

-*Bear with me for the rookie mistakes* :p
+*Bear with me for the rookie mistakes* :D